Table of Contents

 Here is an example of a well-designed landing page used for getting new leads:

-Then it has testimonials in a form of Facebook comments.
+Then, it has testimonials in the form of Facebook comments.

 It has an example of how the product helped the customers.
 In this case, it is a digital painting done by one of the customers who took the course.

 In the end, it has a section that explains frequently asked questions together with the CTA button.

 You can compare it with this example of a landing page used for a sales funnel:

 On top, it has the name of the offer and an invitation to buy the product.